-Having coronary artery disease (CAD) increases the risk of having a heart attack.
+Having coronary artery disease (CAD) increases your risk of having a heart attack.

-CAD is caused by plaque buildup in heart vessels.
+CAD is caused by plaque buildup in your heart vessels.
 Identifying symptoms of CAD early can help to prevent you ending up in the emergency department.
-If you experience symptoms such as intermittent chest pain, shortness of breath, or dizziness, your doctor may recommend a ECG stress test to determine if your heart is the cause.

-An ECG stress test is primarily an assessment of the heart to determine if your symptoms are caused by CAD.
-You will be attached to an ECG machine and asked to walk on a treadmill.
-Additionally, a doctor will take your blood pressure at various intervals throughout the test.
-If horizontal or down-sloping ST depression of more than 2 to 3 mm is observed on the ECG, a diagnosis of CAD is likely.
+An ECG stress test is primarily an assessment of your heart to determine if your symptoms are caused by CAD.
+During the test, you will be connected to an ECG machine and asked to walk on a treadmill, while a doctor monitors your heart’s activity and takes your blood pressure at various intervals.
+If horizontal or down-sloping ST depression of more than 1 mm is observed on the ECG, it can raise suspicion of CAD.

 A downsloping ST depression may indicate coronary artery disease.